julienherrero/awesome-list/README.md

 - [LinX64/CoinCap](https://github.com/LinX64/CoinCap) - Best practice (Modularization) - built entirely with Jetpack Compose.
 It also includes CI/CD, Renovate, Detekt and version-catalog.
 This project is the most up-to-date Android project.
 - [LinX64/Reusable](https://github.com/LinX64/Reusable) - 📘 Reusable Components Library for Jetpack Compose - Stop rewriting or copy-pasting the same code from the previous projects!
 - [LinkSheet/LinkSheet](https://github.com/LinkSheet/LinkSheet) - Link handling for modern Android
-- [LinkoraApp/Linkora](https://github.com/LinkoraApp/Linkora) - The only link utility app you need for Android, now available on desktop.
+- [LinkoraApp/Linkora](https://github.com/LinkoraApp/Linkora) - Powerful link organizer for Android and desktop with self-hosted sync.
 - [LouisCAD/CompleteKotlin](https://github.com/LouisCAD/CompleteKotlin) - Gradle Plugin to enable auto-completion and symbol resolution for all Kotlin/Native platforms.
 - [LouisCAD/Splitties](https://github.com/LouisCAD/Splitties) - A collection of hand-crafted extensions for your Kotlin projects.
 - [LouisDuboscq/Jukebox](https://github.com/LouisDuboscq/Jukebox) - Android library that helps you focusing on your audio UI and manages independently media player under the hood